Designing Products for All Users

 The 21st Century Communications and Video Accessibility ActThe CVAA is divided into two broad titles or sections.
 Title I addresses communications access to make products and services using broadband fully accessible to people with disabilities.
 Title II of the accessibility act breaks new ground to make it easier for people with disabilities to view video programming on television and the Internet.
 Cisco is participating in the review of these new requirements and researching the applicability to Cisco products.

-World Wide Web WCAG 2.0 (Web Content Accessibility Guidelines)In June 2009, Cisco adopted the WCAG 2.0 Level A requirements as best practices for development, testing and overall conformance for the Accessibility of Cisco Web-based products.
+World Wide Web WCAG 2.0 (Web Content Accessibility Guidelines)In February 2014, Cisco adopted the WCAG 2.0 Level AA requirements as best practices for development, testing and overall conformance for the Accessibility of Cisco Web-based products.

 StandardsCisco accessibility initiatives are based soundly on public standards, including those issued by the U.S. Access Board; and on guidelines, including those published by the international World Wide Web Consortium.